-This year (2020), I have contributed to the Yoga Alliance Foundation’s Emergency Relief Fund Advisory Committee to provide emergency relief funds to the global yoga community (particularly teachers and studios) negatively impacted by the COVID-19 Pandemic.
-I have also been an active voice and amplifier in the new Building International Relationships (BIR) initiative, developed by the organisation to enhance the connection between YA and its international members
+This year (2020), I have contributed to the Yoga Alliance Foundation’s (YA) Emergency Relief Fund Advisory Committee to provide emergency relief funds to the global yoga community (particularly teachers and studios) negatively impacted by the COVID-19 Pandemic.
+I have also been an active voice and amplifier in the new Building International Relationships (BIR) initiative, developed by the organisation to enhance the connection between YA and its international members.

-In 2018, I worked with industry professional body Yoga Alliance (YA) as an Advisor on the community-led Standards Review Project (SRP) to ensure that credentials awarded to members support and uphold yoga principles in the rapidly changing world and evolving practice.
+I worked with industry professional body Yoga Alliance (YA) as an Advisor on the community-led Standards Review Project (SRP) to ensure that credentials awarded to members support and uphold yoga principles in the rapidly changing world and evolving practice.
 I contributed to two working groups, Integrity and Inclusion, as the sole representative of the yoga community in Africa.

-In 2019, I served on a Task Force YA established as a result of the SRP, where the organisation invested in developing content for a new online course on equity in yoga for members to continue their professional education.
+I served on a Task Force YA established as a result of the SRP, where the organisation invested in developing content for a new online course on equity in yoga for members to continue their professional education.
 With this course, YA aims to introduce its members to the issue of inequity in yoga, so that the community can begin to address the root causes that have resulted in many people feeling excluded and under-represented in the practice.

 The first step to personal freedom is awareness.
 We need to be aware that we not free in order to be free.
 We need to be aware of what the problem is in order to solve the problem.
 Awareness is always the first step, because if you are not aware, then there is nothing you can change.